Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Invariant fields on homogeneous spaces: general theory and decomposition theorems

-Note that the real part of the covariance function of a circularly symmetric complex-valued Gaussian field is twice the covariance function of the real-valued Gaussian field obtained by considering its real part.
-A circularly symmetric complex Gaussian field on $X$ has a real-valued correlation function if and only if its real and imaginary parts are independent \emph{as processes}.\\
+In order to relate the complex-valued case and the real-valued case, we note (as in \cite[\S 2.3]{Hida}) that \begin{itemize} \item[$\bullet$] The real part of the correlation function of a standard complex-valued field $Z$ is twice the covariance function of the real-valued field $\mathfrak{Re}(Z)$. \item[$\bullet$] A standard complex Gaussian field $Z$ has a real-valued correlation function if and only if its real and imaginary parts are independent \emph{as processes}. \item[$\bullet$] Given a standard real-valued field $\Phi$ on $X$ with covariance function $C$, we can obtain a standard complex-valued field with correlation function $C$ by considering $\frac{1}{\sqrt{2}}\left(\Phi+i\tilde{\Phi}\right)$, where $\tilde{\Phi}$ is an independent copy of $\Phi$. \end{itemize} Let us now state the theorem which describes the correlation functions of standard complex Gaussian fields.